Numerical model of the Gross-Pitaevskii equation for rotating Bose-Einstein condensates using smoothed-particle hydrodynamics: Introduction

-By describing the GP equation in numerical simulations in the form of a many-particle interaction system, a more accurate reproduction of microscopic interactions among atomic particles using analytical particles in the computational domain is expected.
-Unfortunately, to the best of our knowledge, no study has reported on the Lagrangian-type particle approximation to discretize the GP equation to reproduce quantum lattice.
+\HLPOFR{Because the GP equation is a nonlinear Schr${\rm \ddot{o}}$dinger equation for interacting bosons, its Hamiltonian has the form of a many-particle interacting system~\cite{Rogel-Salazar_2013, Salasnich2017BSIUA, doi:10.1063/5.0122247}.
+By describing the GP equation in numerical simulations as a many-particle interaction system similar to the picture of BEC physics, one can expect a more accurate reproduction of microscopic interactions among atomic particles using analytical particles in the computational domain.
+However, this is challenging with Eulerian models, such as FE or FD, because discretized points have no physical meaning as particles.
+Therefore, Lagrangian models have an advantage over these Eulerian models.} Unfortunately, to the best of our knowledge, no study has reported on the Lagrangian particle approximation to discretize the GP equation to reproduce quantum lattice.
 The vortex filament method (VFM) is employed for local interaction calculations among several quantum vortices on the basis of the Biot--Savart law~\cite{Idowu2001, doi:10.1063/1.4828892, PhysRevLett.120.155301, doi:10.1063/1.5091567, PhysRevLett.124.155301}; however, currently, it is not suitable for the collective dynamics simulations of the condensates because of the difference in physical scales.
 In contrast, smoothed particle hydrodynamics (SPH)~\cite{gingold1977smoothed}, which originated in astrophysics, is used for fluid dynamics calculations and for general purposes such as a finite particle approximation for the partial differential equation~\cite{Liu2010, imoto2019convergence, doi:10.1063/1.5068697}.
 SPH can be expected to work as a Lagrangian particle numerical scheme for the direct simulations of the GP equation.
 In addition, a recent study~\cite{doi:10.1063/5.0060605} suggested that a two-fluid model for superfluid helium-4 can be solved using SPH to produce vortex lattices under specific conditions.
 Another study~\cite{doi:10.1063/5.0122247} reported a theoretical proposal that the motion equation for inviscid fluid in the two-fluid model becomes equal to the quantum fluid equation derived from the GP equation under specific conditions, in case of SPH formalism.
 Therefore, simulating the behavior of the GP equation in SPH form may contribute to finding certain connection to these studies.